beigelk/figures_in_R/gsea_viz/README.md

-# GSEA Dot Plots
+# MSigDB Overlap Analysis Dot Plots

-This is an outline of how the GSEA analysis was run and how to make a dot plot of the results.
+This is an outline of how the MSigDB Overlap Analysis was run and how to make a dot plot of the results.

 These methods were written on 1/9/24.